 What happens if the previous owner did not pay the annual motor vehicle tax?

-The first invoice for annual motor vehicle tax will be sent out to the registered owner of the vehicle as at 1 January in that year, with a payment deadline of 20 March.
+The first invoice for annual motor vehicle tax on vehicles registered i December 2017, will be sent out to the registered owner of the vehicle as at 1 January 2018.
+Payment deadline are 30 January.

-- If the change of owner occurs during the period 1 January to 20 March, the new owner will be sent the invoice for the annual motor vehicle tax.
+- If the change of owner occurs during the period 1 January to 30 January, the new owner will be sent the invoice for the annual motor vehicle tax in February if the first invoice is not paid by the previous owner until deadline on 30 January.

 What happens if the annual motor vehicle tax remains unpaid?